 In This Article

-The origins of vanillin
+The Origins of Vanillin

-Vanillin takes its source from vanilla.
-This appeared to us in 1520, during the conquest of Mexico.
-It was at this moment that the Spaniards discovered this new aroma.
-Likewise, the discovery of its method of pollination made it possible, from 1841, to intensify its cultivation on Reunion Island.
-Moreover, it is here that one of the best varieties of vanilla in the world is currently harvested.
-However, this exceptional vanilla owes its characteristic flavor to the vanillin molecule.
-The latter is a natural component of the aroma of vanilla.
-It is even the most important and the most characteristic of the latter.
-However, vanillin represents only 0.75 to 2% of the mass of a pod but is enough to give rise to an incredible odor in it.Vanillin was extracted for the first time by the chemist Théodore Nicolas Gobly when he was macerating vanilla in alcohol at 85°.
-He then succeeded in extracting the vanillin from Lagos by extraction with ether.
+Vanillin originates from vanilla, which was first encountered in 1520 during the conquest of Mexico.
+At this time, the Spaniards discovered this new aroma.
+The subsequent discovery of its pollination method in 1841 enabled intensified cultivation on Reunion Island, where one of the best varieties of vanilla in the world is now harvested.
+The characteristic flavor of this exceptional vanilla is owed to the vanillin molecule.
+This natural component is the most important and distinctive aspect of vanilla's aroma.
+Although vanillin represents only 0.75 to 2% of a pod's mass, it is sufficient to produce an incredible scent.
+Chemist Théodore Nicolas Gobly first extracted vanillin by macerating vanilla in 85° alcohol and subsequently extracting the vanillin with ether.

-Vanillin in perfumery
+Vanillin in Perfumery